Every Question You May Have About Co-Signing Answered!

 And if you want out of the arrangement, it’s not so simple.
 It takes all parties to agree.
 You, the borrower AND the lender.

-There is the lack of privacy during the process.
+There is a lack of privacy during the process.
 Everyone’s finances and credit are on the table for all to see.

 Can the mortgage co-signer avoid capital gains taxes?

 In this scenario, all parties are on title (in whatever percentage ownership you wish) and are each accountable to the mortgage.
-But, the agreement’s intent is to eliminate the potential for tax consequences for the co-signers as clearly they have no beneficial interest in the property.
-They are there simply to bolster the appplication – usually with their income and credit history.
+However, the agreement’s intent is to eliminate the potential for tax consequences for the co-signers as clearly they have no beneficial interest in the property.
+They are there simply to bolster the application – usually with their income and credit history.

-This said you would need to be really careful in order avoid tax consequences.
-While this type of an agreement accomplishes the parties intentions (ie: the parents are Trustees and only hold Legal Title), the problem arises where Revenue Canada later challenges this scenario and asks for proof that the parents are, and have been from the outset, bare trustees – here, the parents would have to show that all downpayment came from the children and also that all mortgage payments and upkeep has been paid only by the children.
-This can sometimes be difficult to establish for Revenue Canada.
+This said you would need to be really careful in order to avoid tax consequences.
+While this type of agreement accomplishes the parties’ intentions (ie: the parents are Trustees and only hold Legal Title), the problem arises when Revenue Canada later challenges this scenario and asks for proof that the parents are and have been from the outset, bare trustees – here, the parents would have to show that all downpayment came from the children and also that all mortgage payments and upkeep has been paid only by the children.
+This can sometimes be difficult for Revenue Canada to establish.

 It can pose a problem from a Capital Gains perspective for the parents as they may be called upon by the CRA to establish/prove the existence of this Trustee/Beneficial Owner relationship beyond just the agreement itself.

-If you do not wish to go the bare trust agreement route, in that case we recommend you can register the ownership to be only 1% for the co-signers; and have them take title as tenants in common instead of joint tenants.
+If you do not wish to go the bare trust agreement route, in that case, we recommend you register the ownership to be only 1% for the co-signers and have them take title as tenants in common instead of joint tenants.

-Under tenants in common you assign percentage of ownership.
-99-1 ensures 99% of the land transfer tax rebate to the first time buyer, and protects the parents from large taxable capital gains when the primary borrower sells the property.
+Under tenants in common, you assign a percentage of ownership.
+99-1 ensures 99% of the land transfer tax rebate to the first-time buyer and protects the parents from large taxable capital gains when the primary borrower sells the property.
 All parties remain equally responsible for the mortgage through.

 Special thanks to real estate lawyer Gord Mohan, who provided his views on the bare trust agreement approach.